funkshelper/woodcoin/README.md

 TYou will need these dependencies or equivalent:

-sudo apt-get install git build-essential libboost-all-dev libcurl4-openssl-dev libdb5.1-dev libdb5.1++-dev qt-sdk libminiupnpc-dev libqrencode-dev
+sudo apt-get install git build-essential libboost-all-dev libssl-dev qt-sdk libdb-dev libdb++-dev libminiupnpc-dev libqrencode-dev

 Get the source with this command: